Grish-Pradhan/BudgetMate/README.md

 - User registration and authentication
 - Add, edit, and delete income and expenses
-- Monthly budgeting and spending limits
 - Interactive charts and reports
 - Dark mode support
 - Responsive design for mobile and desktop
+- Interactive UI

 ---